-Many prospective homeowners remain uncertain as to how an architectural can influence and benefit a residential design project.
-Creating a custom home is a once in a lifetime experience.
+Many prospective homeowners remain uncertain as to how architectural can influence and benefit a residential design project.
+Creating a custom home is a once-in-a-lifetime experience.
 It’s a journey that starts with an idea and ends with a well-designed and thoughtful project.
 But getting there takes time, and a lot of small, but meaningful decisions.
 The process of creating a custom home may vary slightly depending on the project type, delivery method, and the design professional you work with.

 If you choose to work with a residential architectural for your custom home you’ll most likely engage an architect for either full architectural services or basic permit drawings depending on your needs and budget.
-This article will help you know architectural design service near you, what is architectural design, What should architectural plans include, How much should Architectural drawings cost, etc.
+This article will help you know the architectural design service near you, what is architectural design, What should architectural plans include, How much should Architectural drawings cost, etc.

 What Is Architectural Design?

 Architectural design is a concept that focuses on components or elements of a structure.
-An architect is generally the one in charge of the architectural design.
+An architect is generally the one in charge of architectural design.
 They work with space and elements to create a coherent and functional structure.
 It is compulsory for the owner to have an architecture design before starting their construction.